Houlton, Warwickshire: Transport

 The A5 trunk road and Junction 18 of the M1 motorway are within 1.5 miles of the estate.
 The nearest railway station (Rugby) is four miles away, located on the West Coast Main Line.
 It offers direct trains to cities such as London, Birmingham, Glasgow and Holyhead.
 Nearby bus routes include the Coventry to Northampton 96 and the Rugby to Northampton D2.
 The 78-mile long Oxford Canal, connecting Oxford and Hawkesbury Junction, borders the site and links with the Grand Union Canal.
 Birmingham Airport is located 27 miles away.

 Rugby Parkway railway station is a proposed station that will be much closer to Houlton than the main Rugby one, near the site of the former Kilsby and Crick station.
 In July 2019 Warwickshire County Council's Draft Rail Strategy for 2019-2034 proposed that the station would be opened between 2019 and 2026.

 Media coverage

 In September 2022, the national Observer newspaper gave coverage to Houlton in a piece entitled "Houlton Rugby: a new town that’s sending out all the right signals" by Rowan Moore.
 The article praised the development as offering 'thoughtful planning, nature on the doorstep – and a secondary school with shades of Tate Modern’s Turbine Hall’', and went on to praise the development as offering 'as serious a contribution', to the national housing crisis 'in both quality and quantity, as any organisation in the private sector has been able to think up.'

+Governance

+Houlton is within the civil parish of Clifton-upon-Dunsmore.
+However as of early 2026 moves are afoot to make Houlton a separate civil parish in its own right, with its own parish council.